kevprakash/R6-Match-Replay-Analysis/README.md

 # R6-Match-Replay-Analysis

-A parsing/analysis tool for use with R6: Siege replay files.
+A parsing/analysis tool for use with Rainbow 6: Siege replay files.

 ## Note on the Replay Parser
 The majority of the ReplayParser module was not designed by me, but was translated from Go to Python by me.